HappyBombz/331_Lab_Test/README.md

 # 331_Lab_Test
-Practice example for destroign the repo
+Practice example for creating the repo